Kentucky CPA requirements

 All CPA candidates in Kentucky must have a bachelor's degree or higher from a regionally accredited college or university with a concentration in accounting.
 In order to meet the CPA Exam requirements in Kentucky, candidates are required to complete 150 semester hours or 225 quarter hours in various course subjects, including:

 - 39 semester hours of business-related courses, including:

-- 27 semester hours of accounting courses
+- 27 semester hours of accounting courses, including:

 Kentucky CPAs must renew their license every two years.
 CPAs with odd-numbered licenses renew their license in odd-numbered years.
 Those with even-numbered licenses renew their license in even-numbered years.
 Online Renewal notices are mailed in late June to the mailing address on file at the State Board Office.